 Grade Level(s) Served K - 12th

-Elementary Locations DE, SME
+Elementary Locations DE, OCE

 Middle School Locations FCMS

 High School Locations CHS

-Communication Language and Social Skills Plus (CLaSS Plus) provides academic and social/ behavioral services for students who are capable of performing in the general education or resource setting but exhibit social and emotional challenges that prevent them from participating in the lesser restrictive setting.
+Communication Language and Social Skills Plus (CLaSS Plus) provides academic and social/behavioral services for students who are capable of performing in the general education or resource setting but exhibit social and emotional challenges that prevent them from participating in the lesser restrictive setting.
 Students participating in CLaSS Plus services require social, emotional and behavioral support from specially trained staff members in order to facilitate the demonstration of appropriate behavior and functioning in the school setting.

 The function of CLaSS Plus services is to target inappropriate behaviors, identify replacement behaviors, and provide the opportunity for practice of appropriate behaviors across school settings.
+A reintegration plan is developed for CLaSS Plus students to address reintegration into the LRE.
 The CLaSS Plus program implements an intensive monitoring schedule and social/behavioral supports to allow for students with social and behavioral difficulties to participate as fully as possible in the general education environment.